 In the past, networks were designed with either coverage or capacity in mind, however in today’s world WiFi has become such an intrinsic part of life that high-performance connectivity must be offered in spite of the simultaneous demands on capacity and coverage.
 Network managers must ensure that the digital experience is both seamless and superior whether a user is underground, surrounded by interfering materials, in a football stadium or in an office meeting room.
-Slow speeds, drop-offs or black spots are simply no longer accepted.
+Slow speeds, drop-offs, packet loss, or black spots are simply no longer accepted.

 Understanding the interplay between capacity and coverage in today’s world of WiFi is key to understanding how to balance the two elements.
+Estimating aggregate application throughput is crucial for capacity planning, as it helps determine the network requirements based on the number of concurrent users and specific application demands.

 What is wireless coverage?